-The maximum long-term capital gain rate applicable to individuals and other noncorporate shareholders is currently 20%, which is in addition to the 3.8% surtax on net investment income described below.
-For more information, see the SAI under "FEDERAL INCOME TAXES - Taxation of Fund Distributions."
+The maximum long-term capital gain rate applicable to individuals and other noncorporate shareholders generally is currently 20%, which is in addition to the 3.8% surtax on net investment income described below.

 Distributions of earnings are taxable whether a shareholder receives them in cash or reinvests them in additional shares.
 If a dividend or distribution is made shortly after a shareholder purchases shares of a Fund, while in effect a return of capital to you, the dividend or distribution is still taxable.
 An investor can avoid this result by investing soon after a Fund has paid a dividend.